Nextiva / Blog / Customer Experience

 The customer lifecycle is typically made from these key stages:

-By understanding these stages and implementing strategies for each through successful customer lifecycle management, you can create a seamless and positive customer experience that fosters customer retention and loyalty.
+Understanding these stages and implementing customer lifecycle strategies enables you to deliver a seamless and positive customer service experience that increases customer retention and loyalty.

 “A well-executed CX strategy drives a lift in customer lifetime value.
 Not only will customers be more inclined to buy more products or upgrade service levels, they are also far less likely to churn.
 This powerful combination creates a stickiness that will make it hard for other businesses to steal market share.”